Dead Man Down

-Dead Man Down is a 2013 American neo-noir crime thriller film written by J.H.
+Dead Man Down is a 2013 American action thriller film written and co-produced by J.H.
 Wyman and directed by Danish director Niels Arden Oplev.
 The film stars Colin Farrell, Noomi Rapace, Dominic Cooper, and Terrence Howard, and was released on March 8, 2013.
 Dead Man Down was Oplev's first film since The Girl with the Dragon Tattoo (2009), also starring Rapace and scored by Jacob Groth.

 Plot

 Victor has infiltrated a criminal empire run by ruthless kingpin Alphonse Hoyt.
 His objective is to make Alphonse pay for the murder of his wife and young daughter two years earlier.
 Victor intends to exact revenge on Alphonse through physical and psychological torture before finally killing him.

 Victor watches and is watched by Beatrice, a mysterious young woman who lives in the apartment across from his.
 Beatrice begins to contact Victor and show interest in him.
 On their first date, Beatrice reveals her true motivation: she has a video of Victor killing a man, and will go to the police unless Victor kills the drunk driver who disfigured her face.

 Meanwhile, Alphonse is receiving threats against his life from Victor.
 During a shoot-out with Jamaicans, whom he believes are responsible for the threats, Victor saves his life and thus gains his trust.
 As the threats intensify, a man within Alphonse's crew and a friend of Victor's, Darcy, investigates their source.
 Victor has also kidnapped the brother of Albanian kingpin Ilir Brozi, who was involved in helping Alphonse dispose of Victor's family.
 Victor plans to pool the Albanians and Alphonse's men together so he can eliminate them all at once.

 Victor stages a deliberately failed sniper attack on Alphonse from a rooftop in continuing his plans of torture.
-However, he nearly is caught in the process and manages to escape thanks to Beatrice, who has been following Victor.
+However, he is nearly caught in the process and manages to escape thanks to Beatrice, who has been following Victor.
 Ilir's brother, who was kidnapped by Victor, has been held tied up and blindfolded in an abandoned ship (the S.S.
-United States, which, although the film is set in New York City, has been docked in Philadelphia since 1996).
+United States, which, although the film is set in New York City, was docked in Philadelphia at the time).
 Victor makes a video in which Ilir's brother claims that he is being held in the basement of Alphonse's warehouse, in an effort to frame Alphonse, which would lure the Albanians to the warehouse in retaliation, thereby having them all gathered in one place.
 He then kills Ilir's brother.
 Beatrice is given the memory card with the video to mail to Ilir in order to make it seem like Alphonse's crew was responsible for his brother's kidnapping.